inmanta/inmanta-core/docs/source/quickstart.rst

 Deploy the configuration model
 ------------------------------

-The normal mode of operation of Impera uses a central server to deploy configuration.
+The normal mode of operation of Impera uses a central server to deploy configurations.
 Each managed host runs a configuration agent that receives configuration updates from a central server.
 This setup is quite elaborate and in this introduction we will use the single shot *deploy* command.
 This command compiles, exports and enforces the configuration for a single machine.